The following rules were updated by the State Committee on September 9, 2017.

-2. To select a bank or banks of deposit for State Committee funds, and
+2. Select a bank or banks of deposit for State Committee funds,

-3. To adopt policies and implement plans consistent with State Committee policies presented by the Chairman, the Executive Director, the standing committees; or upon it’s own motion.
+3. Adopt policies and implement plans consistent with State Committee policies presented by the Chair, the Executive Director, the standing committees, or upon its own motion, and

 c) Meetings of Executive Committee

-The Chairman shall call meetings of the Executive Committee with ten (10) days written notice sent by regular mail, facsimile, or e-mail.
+The Chair shall call meetings of the Executive Committee, not less than once a month, with ten (10) days written notice sent by regular mail, facsimile, or e-mail.
 The notice shall state the time, place, and purpose of the meeting.

 a) Establishment and Duties